 - Emotion is an important part of a name.
 90% of all purchasing decisions are made subconsciously, making it vital for companies to choose names that evoke positive emotions.

 We just emailed the Brand Identity Guide to you.

 Just like anything else, branding is a huge investment in your company, both financially and in sweat equity.
 By focusing on some of these statistics, entrepreneurs can be more informed when making key decisions that will affect the perception of their brand.
 Understanding consumers’ preferences with colors or even with their use of social channels can help entrepreneurs focus more on the channels with which their audience interacts.

-We hope these insights help you to get started building your brand or motivate you to take a closer look at how you can improve your existing brand.
+We hope these insights help you get started building your brand or motivate you to look at how you can improve your existing brand.
 It’s never too late to make an impact!